-The unit connects to the WIFI-1 for wireless functionality.
+The HDS Gen2 Touch connects to the WIFI-1 for wireless functionality.
 Configuration and setup WIFI-1 for wireless functionality is described in the WIFI-1 Installation manual.

 → Note: For security purposes we recommend that you change the administrator password of the WIFI-1 unit.